Observations from Ed Winterschladen, EVP Europe, October 2020

 There is no doubt these coming months will continue to be challenging.
 Still, as we saw when COVID-19 hit back in March, businesses can move at an extraordinary pace to overcome tremendous challenges.

 How Proxima can help

 Our expert procurement consultants and procurement specialists can help you overcome your challenges ready for 2021.
-We have procurement consultancy firms around the world helping brands optimize their spend, improve efficiency and increase performance.
+We have procurement consultancy firms in the US and Europe helping brands optimize their spend, improve efficiency and increase performance.
 Get in touch to find out you could benefit.